j9allmarine17/aes_encrypt/README.md

 AES-256-CBC File Encryption and Decryption in Rust

-This Rust program encrypts and decrypts files using the AES-256-CBC encryption scheme.
-It derives an encryption key from a passphrase using PBKDF2 and uses a zero-initialized IV for encryption and decryption.
+This Rust application provides a secure way to encrypt and decrypt files using the AES-256-CBC encryption algorithm.
+It leverages PBKDF2 for key derivation from a passphrase and employs a zero-initialized initialization vector (IV) for both encryption and decryption operations.
 Features

-AES-256-CBC encryption
+    AES-256-CBC Encryption: Implements the industry-standard AES-256 algorithm in Cipher Block Chaining (CBC) mode.

-PBKDF2 key derivation
+    PBKDF2 Key Derivation: Derives a secure encryption key from a user-provided passphrase.

-File encryption and decryption
+    File Encryption and Decryption: Supports encrypting and decrypting files of arbitrary size.

-Automatic key storage in key.txt
+    Key Storage: Automatically stores the derived encryption key in a key.txt file for later use.

 Prerequisites

-Ensure you have Rust installed on your system.
-If Rust is not installed, you can install it using Rustup:
+To use this application, ensure that Rust is installed on your system.
+If you don’t have Rust installed, you can install it via Rustup with the following command: bash curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+Follow the on-screen instructions to complete the installation.
 Building the Project

-Clone this repository and navigate into the project directory:
+1. Clone the Repository

-git clone <repository_url>
+Clone this repository and navigate to the project directory: bash git clone <repository_url>
 cd <repository_name>

-Install Dependencies
+2. Install Dependencies

-Ensure you have the required Rust dependencies by adding them to Cargo.toml:
+The project relies on several Rust crates.
+Ensure your Cargo.toml includes the following dependencies: toml
 [dependencies]
 aes = "0.8"
 block-modes = "0.8"